 15. Q: What is the HIPAA privacy rule?

 A: The HIPAA privacy rule creates a minimum standard for protection of private, protected health information, regardless how that information is maintained (i.e., on paper or electronically)(45 CFR § 164.520), and describes permitted uses and disclosures, and when consent for disclosure is and is not required.
 See 45 CFR §§164.506 to 164.514.

 A: Generally not.
 HIPAA regulations apply to “covered entities”, which are health plans, health care clearinghouses, and health care providers.
 Domestic violence and sexual assault agencies rarely fall into one of those three categories.
-If you want to determine whether your agency is a covered entity, answer the series of questions on the HHS website.
+If you want to determine whether your agency is a covered entity, use the HHS Covered Entity Guidance Tool.

 If you are a covered entity, you will be required to follow the specific HIPAA regulations, so you should seek help from an attorney in your community who specializes in health care law to be sure you are complying with HIPAA requirements.

 17. Q: Which is the most protective: HIPAA, VAWA, or my state law?